aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_7.rst

 .. warning::

-    The EPICSCAOutput DataSource is only available in distribution where `EPICS Channel Access is installed <https://epics-controls.org/>`__.
+    The EPICSCAOutput DataSource is only available in distribution where `EPICS Channel Access <https://epics-controls.org/>`__ is installed.

-The ``EPICSCAOutput`` DataSource can be used to stream application data over the EPICS Channel Access protocol.
+The :vcisdoxygenmccl:`EPICSCAOutput` DataSource can be used to stream application data over the EPICS Channel Access protocol.
 This allows to interface the application with any EPICS based monitoring or control application (e.g. `EPICS Archiver Appliance <https://slacmshankar.github.io/epicsarchiver_docs/>`__, `EPICS Control System Studio <https://controlsystemstudio.org/>`__, etc ...).

 This DataSource writes to the PVs asynchronously on a separate thread (which may be allocated to a different CPU core).